Samartha27/ddpm_image_generation/README.md

 ### Experiment Detail

+Due to limited time, we are unable to get our implementation from scratch to work.
+The below evaluations are partially based on [this DDPM implementation][diffusion-impl].

 We trained the u-net with 4 layers (on each side of the "U") using L1 loss and batch size 64 with Adam optimizer with learning rate of 0.0002.
 We used a diffusion timestep of $T = 1000$ that is the same as the DDPM paper.
 We used the cosine variance scheduler mentioned in the [Improved DDPM][improved-DDPM_paper].
 The training takes around 10 minutes per epoch on NVIDIA V100S GPU.
 We trained for 100 epoch for the final model.
 The evaluation takes around 90 second to generate a batch of 64 images.

 ## Evaluation and Results